AI-SysBio/cdiversity/README.md

 	clones_baseline, _ = cdiversity.identify_clonal_group(df, method='junction')
 	clone_VJJ, _ = cdiversity.identify_clonal_group(df, method='VJJ', clone_threshold = 0.1)

-For the alignement free method, you need to compute the optimal threshold first using the negation sequence.
+For the alignement free method [2], you need to compute the optimal threshold first using the negation sequence.
 Something important to keep in mind is that the optimal threshold will be different for each repertoire as it depends on the learned tf-idf embeddings.
 Please refer to `Examples/Analyze_sample.py` to see how to proceed.
 Note that, as the AF method needs to compute a distance matrix for all pairwise sequences, it scales as O(N^2) and becomes slow for repertoires with more than 10k sequences.